 Hybrid golf clubs are in your bag for a reason: to make your shots easier and the game more fun to play.
-Sadly, many players are still attacking their balls using hybrid clubs with heavy handed swings and ruining what should otherwise be a really painless approach.
-Whether you’re new to hybrids or you just want to improve your hybrid swing, here is what you absolutely need to know:
+Many players are still attacking their balls using hybrid clubs.
+They use heavy handed swings and ruin what should otherwise be a painless approach.
+Whether you’re new to hybrids or you just want to improve your swing, here is what you need to know:

-When you swing your club, you shouldn’t be gripping it so hard that your knuckles turn white, but you can’t just drop it in mid-swing, either.
-Southland Golf Magazine offers an interesting tip to help you better gauge how tightly to grip: pretend your grip is a tube of toothpaste with the lid off.
+When you swing your club, you shouldn’t be gripping it so hard that your knuckles turn white.
+But you can’t just drop it in mid-swing, either.
+Southland Golf Magazine offers an interesting tip to help you better gauge how tight to grip: pretend your grip is a tube of toothpaste with the lid off.
 As your swing moves over the ball, the goal is to maintain the pressure you need to move the toothpaste tube through the air without squeezing any out onto the grass.
 After all, that would be messy – and it’ll create a messy swing.

 Last, but definitely not least, pay attention to your ball placement.
 Remember that what you’re swinging is more like an iron than a wood, so the ball should be in a similar position to the iron at address.
-Many players make the mistake of moving their balls too far forward when they play with their hybrid, so pull yours back to just slightly ahead of the middle of your stance.
+Many players make the mistake of moving their balls too far forward when they play with their hybrid.
+Pull yours back to just ahead of the middle of your stance.
 In other words, put your ball where you’d align them if you were playing with a middle iron.

-No matter how far along you are in your game, there’s always more to learn — especially when new technology continues to change the game ever so slightly.
-If you imagine your hybrid as an iron instead of the wood it resembles, you’ll have a lot easier time with it and should find increased confidence in hitting your versatile hybrid!
+No matter how far along you are in your game, there’s always more to learn.
+If you imagine your hybrid as an iron instead of the wood it resembles, you’ll have a lot easier time with it.
+You’ll find increased confidence in hitting your versatile hybrid!